thearn/webcam-pulse-detector/README.md

 - OpenCV v2.4+, with the cv2 python bindings (http://opencv.org/)

-OpenCV is a powerful open-source computer vision library, with a convenient numpy-like interface in the cv2 bindings.
+OpenCV is a powerful open-source computer vision library, with a convenient numpy-compatible interface in the cv2 bindings.

 - OpenMDAO v0.5.5+ (http://openmdao.org/)